National Transgender Advocacy Coalition: Organized events

 The NTAC organized their first lobbying event in 2001, with other events organized in 2004, 2007 and 2009.
 The first organized lobbying event demonstrated on Capitol Hill, where NTAC leaders hoped to familiarize Congress with the daily struggles of transgender and intersex individuals.
 They continued to monitor bills pending before congress, organizing lobbying events, and attending the traditional Lobby Day which is held in the spring of odd-numbered years to brief new members of congress on transgender issues during their era of activity.
 Throughout all events and meetings, the NTAC’s mission was to provide a voice for those who are discounted and overlooked: "We focus on a time when no transgendered individual will have to hide in shame."

 NTAC was also one of the first organizations to encourage the annual Transgender Day of Remembrance after their active support of transgender teenage Gwen Araujo, who was murdered in October 2002 out of racism and transphobia.

-In 2003, NTAC made a press release addressing the anti-trans book The Man Who Would Be Queen, insisting that the process of how the book was published by Joseph Henry Press, an imprint for the National Academics, be reviewed.
+In 2003, NTAC made a press release addressing the anti-trans book The Man Who Would Be Queen, insisting that the process of how the book was published by Joseph Henry Press, an imprint of National Academies Press, owned by the United States National Academy of Sciences, be reviewed.